Daniel-KM/Omeka-S-module-RdfDatatype/README.md

 =================================

-[RDF Datatype] is a module for [Omeka S] that implements the main [RDF datatypes] and [XSD datatypes] recommended by the World Wide Web consortium [W3C], so the values of properties may have a better semanticity.
+[RDF Datatype] is a module for [Omeka S] that implements the main [RDF datatypes] and [XSD datatypes] that are recommended by the World Wide Web consortium [W3C] in order to simplify user input and to give a better semanticity to the values of the properties.

 Default Omeka datatypes:
 - text